TwoFX/consolas-engine/README.md

 A game engine for console based games written in .NET

 Current Todo list:
-* Rethink the interfaces/abstract classes
-  * Something like DataBasedElement<T>
+* Have some actual documentation
+* Do a proper example
-* New UI elements
+* Split the classes into several namespaces (e.g. all UI elements into one namespace)
-  * Progress bars
-	* Images (autmatic conversion to ASCII art)